 Bedding and housing management practices on herds using bedded pack style housing were most variable.
-“Mixed” housing systems, where bedded packs are used in combination with another style were common.
+“Mixed” housing systems using bedded packs in combination with another style were common.
 Clarifying the extent of these mixed or hybrid housing systems and the reasons for their use might be a direction for future study.
 To encourage a high response rate, questions were designed to be brief and targeted.
 For example, because it is always constructed in an open floor plan barn, we chose to include “bedded pack” as a housing style, rather than ask about loose housing and then clarify if it was managed as a bedded pack.
 Furthermore, while respondents were able to select more than one bedding or housing type, there was an open component to this question where respondents could write a short response specifying which bedding was associated with which housing type.
 While this had the effect of shortening the survey, it may have introduced some confusion among respondents who had multiple housing and or bedding types, or loose housing systems, introducing potential measurement error.
 X respondents who used loose housing without a bedded pack or used mixed systems noted this in the “other” category of question 3.
 In X cases among the X respondents who selected multiple housing and bedding strategies the respondents were not specific about which bedding was used in each housing type, highlighting a limitation of the current survey method and format.
-Future surveys could incorporate alternative methods (e.g. interview questionnaires) or questionnaire designs that allow respondents to provide more detailed information.
-From the current survey we believe we have obtained reasonable estimates of the approximate frequency of 3 most common housing and bedding types used on organic dairy farms in Vermont (tie-stalls with wood products, free stalls with wood products or free-stalls with sand), and have identified some challenges with characterizing housing and bedding management practices on farms that did not fit these categories, which were approximately 30% of respondents, and including farms using bedded-pack housing systems.
+Future surveys could incorporate alternative methods (e.g., interview questionnaires) or questionnaire designs that allow respondents to provide more detailed information.
+From the current survey we believe we have obtained reasonable estimates of the approximate frequency of three most common housing and bedding types used on organic dairy farms in Vermont (tiestalls with wood products, free-stalls with wood products or freestalls with sand), and have identified some challenges with characterizing housing and bedding management practices on farms that did not fit these categories, which were approximately 30% of respondents, and including farms using bedded-pack housing systems.

 Survey administration type was associated with housing/bedding system (chi-square = 21.68, P = 0.04) (Figure 3).
-Producers using bedded pack and free-stall wood systems were the most common users of the web-based survey (32% and 43% of each) relative to all other housing bedding types (average 12% among all categories).
-Correspondingly, producers using bedded pack or free-stall wood systems responded with high level of interest (91% and 88% “very” or “sorta” interested, respectively).
-In contrast, producers using a free-stall bedded with sand exhibited the greatest “nope” not interested and least “very” interested and did not show a preference among survey administration types.
+Producers using bedded pack and freestall wood systems were the most common users of the web-based survey (32% and 43% of each) relative to all other housing bedding types (average 12% among all categories).
+Correspondingly, producers using bedded pack or freestall wood systems responded with high level of interest (91% and 88% “very” or “sorta” interested, respectively).
+In contrast, producers using a freestall bedded with sand exhibited the greatest “nope” not interested and least “very” interested and did not show a preference among survey administration types.
 We speculate providing multiple modes of questionnaire administration contributed to the high response rate across all interest levels and management styles.

 While we found that the frequency of organic dairy farmers using bedded packs was low relative to other types of facilities, we speculate that an interest level in this system may have motivated producers to participate in the survey, and respondents may have also been influenced by our University’s reputation, prior research and publications related to bedded pack housing systems or mastitis control of organic dairy farms (Pennings et al., 2002).
 Additionally, the press release (Supplemental Figure S2; https://doi.org/10.3168/jds.20XX-XXXXX) highlighted our research interests in bedded pack specifically and this may have evoked reciprocation influence (Groves, 1990).